DarkArtKnight/DarkArtKnight/README.md

 - 🔧 **Learning:** Python, Bash, Zeek, Wazuh, AI Automation

 ## 🚀 My Projects - Still to come!!!
 Lots of Studying First.
+- **🕹️ Currently:** Developing a game with a group of peers.
+None of us have any experience but loving the learning curve!
 - **🛡️ Malware Analysis Lab:** A setup for analyzing and understanding malware behavior.
 - **🔒 Vulnerability Remediation:** Tools and techniques for identifying and fixing vulnerabilities.
 - **📡 Zeek Network Monitoring:** Implementing Zeek for real-time network traffic analysis.